 The Department of Government Efficiency (DOGE) was established in January 2025 as a temporary organization within the Executive Office of the President.
 Its stated mission: modernize federal information technology, maximize government productivity, and cut excess spending.
 DOGE is scheduled to sunset no later than July 4, 2026.

 The initial goal was ambitious: $2 trillion in spending cuts.
 That target was revised downward to $1 trillion, then to $150 billion.
-Independent analyses from the American Enterprise Institute, The Wall Street Journal, and Brookings Institution have placed verifiable savings significantly lower than DOGE’s published figures.
-Budget expert Jessica Riedl at Brookings estimated DOGE’s final tally at approximately $20 billion in actual savings.
-DOGE’s own website claims substantially higher numbers, but the methodology behind those figures has been disputed by multiple nonpartisan analyses.
+Independent analyses have placed verifiable savings significantly lower than DOGE’s published figures.
+DOGE’s own website claims substantially higher numbers, but the methodology behind those figures has been disputed by multiple nonpartisan analysts and researchers.

 What is not disputed: the operational impact on contractors has been enormous.

 Between January and May 2025, DOGE drove the termination or modification of thousands of federal contracts across nearly every civilian agency.
-On February 26, 2025, Executive Order 14222 formalized the DOGE Cost Efficiency Initiative, directing every agency head to review all existing contracts and grants within 30 days and, where appropriate, terminate or modify them to reduce spending.
+On February 26, 2025, Executive Order 14222 (as reported in the Federal Register) formalized the DOGE Cost Efficiency Initiative, directing every agency head to review all existing contracts and grants within 30 days and, where appropriate, terminate or modify them to reduce spending.
 That order created DOGE Team Leads at every agency and required new centralized payment systems with public justifications for all contractor and grantee payments.

 The result was a wave of terminations for convenience, the contract clause that allows the federal government to end a contract unilaterally, without alleging contractor fault.
-Between January 20 and late February 2025 alone, the government terminated 2,425 contracts for convenience and issued stop-work orders on 205 others.
-By mid-2025, the total number of terminated contracts exceeded 10,000.
+Federal procurement tracking data indicates the government terminated thousands of contracts for convenience and issued stop-work orders across a wide range of agencies in the first months of 2025.
+By mid-2025, the total number of affected contracts had grown substantially across the federal portfolio.

 Which Agencies and Contract Types Are Most at Risk